• Skip to main content

 So based on this manual calculation, I need to eat 2,207 calories each day for my body type and physical activity state to maintain my weight.

-If I wanted to lose weight, I will need to have a deficit and lower the number.
+If I wanted to lose weight, I would need to have a deficit and lower the number.
 I will reduce that number to 1600 cal.
-That is the average for me.
+That is average for me.

 Ok, so now we have our calorie number, we can plug it into the standard Keto macro percentages and find out exactly how many calories of each macronutrient I need to eat.